'The Rohingya Alan Kurdi': Will the world take notice now?

 (CNN)Face down in the mud, a baby boy lies still after washing up on a river bank.

-His name is Mohammed Shohayet, a 16-month-old Rohingya refugee whose family fled their home to escape the violence in Myanmar's Rakhine State, only to drown during the journey along with his mother, uncle and three-year-old brother.
+His name is Mohammed Shohayet, a 16-month-old Rohingya refugee whose family fled their home for Bangladesh to escape the violence in Myanmar's Rakhine State, only to drown during the journey along with his mother, uncle and three-year-old brother.

 "When I see the picture, I feel like I would rather die," Mohammed's father, Zafor Alam, told CNN.
 "There is no point in me living in this world."